google/atheris/README.md

 ## Installation Instructions

 Atheris supports Linux (32- and 64-bit) and Mac OS X, Python versions 3.6-3.10.
+Instructions on how to install Atheris on ARM can found [here](https://github.com/google/atheris/blob/master/installing_atheris_on_arm.md).

 You can install prebuilt versions of Atheris with pip: